ToshioCP/Gtk4-tutorial/gfm/sec9.md

 - `gtk4-builder-tool simplify <ui file name>` simplifies the ui file and prints the result.
 If `--replace` option is given, it replaces the ui file with the simplified one.
 If the ui file specifies a value of property but it is default, then it will be removed.
+For example, the default orientation is horizontal so the simplification removes line 12.
 And some values are simplified.
 For example, "TRUE"and "FALSE" becomes "1" and "0" respectively.
 However, "TRUE" or "FALSE" is better for maintenance.